Porcelain – known as “fine china” after the country it first came from.

 Each piece is fired at least twice if not three, four or five times at different temperatures.
 Following an initial low temperature firing a thin glaze is added and then fired again before it can go for decoration.

-Finishing can be with either platinum or 24ct gold.
-After the final firing the gilded areas are dull and need buffing.
-The final product is pure white translucent porcelain which contrasts with bright paints and polished gilding.
+Finishing can be with either platinum or 24ct gold which after the final firing need buffing.
+The final product is pure white translucent porcelain which contrasts with bright paints and polished gildin

 Under the direction of his son Lorenz, a second factory was established in 1857 in the neighbouring town of Selb.
 Lorenz marketed his dinnerware services aggressively and the Hutschenreuther in Selb became the more notable name as a result of its business savvy managers.
 Lorenz had not partnered with his father and the two companies would remain fully independent and in open competition with each other for more than a century.